matter-labs/zksync-web-era-docs/docs/dev/developer-guides/bridging/l1-l2-interop.md

 Users need to pay a certain fee to the operator for processing their transactions.
 It is really hard to calculate the accurate fee in a permissionless way.
 Thus, the fee for a transaction is equal to `txBaseCost * gasPrice`.
 The `gasPrice` is the gas price of the users' transaction, while `txBaseCost` is the base cost for the transaction, which depends on its parameters (e.g. `ergs_limit` for `Execute` transaction).

-Thirdly, the operator can not commit to processing each and every transaction within `X` days.
+Thirdly, the operator can not commit to processing every transaction within `X` days.
 Again, this is needed to prevent spam attacks on the priority queue.
 We changed this rule to the following one:

 - The operator must do at least `X` amount of work (see below) on the priority queue or the priority queue should be empty.